LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 paragraph is not a *git* or GitHub tutorial, and we're not going to give more details about this whole process.
 If you wish to contribute to Crappy, you should anyway get in touch with the developers on GitHub at some point !
-For contributors, the :ref:`Developers information` page of the documentation provides a few guidelines, as well as more insights on the content of the module than the tutorials.
+For contributors, the
+:ref:`Developers information <developers:developers information>` page of the documentation provides a few guidelines, as well as more insights on the content of the module than the tutorials.
 If there's a feature you would like to see in Crappy, but that you don't feel capable of implementing yourself, you can also request improvements directly on GitHub.

 That concludes the tutorials of Crappy !
 We hope they have been helpful for getting started with the module, and that you were able to find an answer to all your questions here.
 If not, do not hesitate to request halp on our GitHub page !
-Also, **if you publish any academic work conducted with the help of** **Crappy, please do not forget to** :ref:`cite us <Citing Crappy>` !
+Also, **if you publish any academic work conducted with the help of** **Crappy, please do not forget to** :ref:`cite us <citing:citing crappy>` !